Mikhail Kvetsinsky: Military career

-He obtained his education at the third Alexandrov's Institute, graduating it in 1885 as an infantry officer and soon enrolling into the Nikolayev Academy of General Staff which he finished it in 1891.
+He obtained his education at the third Alexandrov's Institute, graduating in 1885 as an infantry officer and soon enrolling into the Nikolayev Academy of General Staff which he finished in 1891.

 At first he was commissioned into the 8th artillery brigade.

 Staff adjutant

 Since February 9, 1892 he was a senior staff adjutant of the 17th Infantry Division (ID) and since October 12 the same year he was the assistant to the senior staff adjutant of the Warsaw Military District.
-February 1, 1893 he was appointed as the senior staff adjutant of the 3rd Guard ID.
+In February 1, 1893 he was appointed as the senior staff adjutant of the 3rd Guard ID.

 Staff officer

 From December 6, 1893 until February 25, 1902 he was assigned as a staff officer to the headquarters of the 1st East-Siberian Rifle Brigade.
-July 15-September 8, 1900 he was the Chief of Staff of the South-Manchuria military unit.
+In July 15-September 8, 1900 he was the Chief of Staff of the South-Manchuria military unit.
 Since February 25, 1901 - duty staff officer of the Kwantung armed forces field headquarters.